jina-ai/fastapi-serve/docs/upgrades/README.md

 ### 🔄 Upgrade your FastAPI applications with zero downtime

-`fastapi-serve` is a versatile tool that not only helps you deploy FastAPI applications to the cloud but also ensures zero downtime during application upgrades.
+The `fastapi-serve` library is a versatile tool that not only helps you deploy FastAPI applications to the cloud but also ensures zero downtime during application upgrades.
 This tutorial walks you through the process of testing zero downtime upgrades for your FastAPI applications.

 ### 📁 Directory Structure